-The input voltage can use the power supply that ranges from 12V to 16V, at the charged current up to 800mA.
+The input voltage can use the power supply of 12V, 2A.
+At the charged current up to 800mA.

 How it works

 The circuit in Figure 1, when we connect a battery to both points P3 and P4.
 LED2 will glow up, in case all battery connects correctly.
 If battery reverse polarity, this LED2 go out, we need to check them again.

 Some voltage from the battery is compared to IC1.
 Which the TL072 is set in a voltage comparator circuit at between pin 2 and pin 3.